 The purpose of this website is to introduce you to Ken Lowenberg and his music.
 He has been performing on the piano, harpsichord, and the "King of Instruments" for most of his life and creating sacred music for the organ, choirs, handbells, and other instruments for much of that time.

 KENNETH LOWENBERG was born and raised in the Chicago area.
 He attended Northwestern University (B Mus Ed), the Univ. of Southern California (M.Mus in Composition), and the College of Church Musicians at Washington Cathedral (FCCM), and has earned his AAGO and FAGO degrees from the American Guild of Organists.
-He retired in August, 2006, after 38 years of service, from the position of Minister of Music at The Chevy Chase Presbyterian Church in Washington, DC, and received the title Minister of Music, Emeritus.
-There he headed a large music program including the concert series, the Chevy Chase Concerts, and created the acclaimed Bach Marathon which is still performed annually.
-His Chevy Chase Handbell Ringers have enjoyed playing in the White House, the Kennedy Center, on local TV and National Public Radio, and at the DC InterFaith Concert to an audience of 1,500 at Washington Cathedral, and, in that performance, the Massed Choir sang an inter-faith anthem he had composed: “God and Light.”
-Ken stays very active in the music scene in the Washington, DC area.
-His hobbies include travel, composing, cooking, swimming, gardening, and working out.
+He retired in August, 2006, after 38 years of service, from the position of Minister of Music at The Chevy Chase Presbyterian Church in Washington, DC, and received the title Minister of Music Emeritus.
+There he headed a large music program including the concert series, Chevy Chase Concerts, and created the acclaimed Bach Marathon, which is still presented annually, with 10 organists performing music of J. S. Bach over a 5-hour period .
+His Chevy Chase Handbell Ringers have enjoyed playing in the White House, the Kennedy Center, on local TV and National Public Radio, and at the DC InterFaith Concert to an audience of 1500 at Washington Cathedral.
+His Chancel Choir has sung at Washington Cathedral, presenting an extended choral prelude to services and leading Evensong worship.